 54. And immediately, he called the young man who bore his armor and said to him, “Draw your sword and kill me, lest it be said of me ‘A woman killed him’!”
 So the young man ran him through, and he died.

-57.and all the evil of the men of Shechem did God cause to return upon their own heads, so that upon them came the curse of Jotham ben Jerubbaal.
+57. Also, all the evil of the men of Shechem did God cause to return upon their own heads, so that upon them came the curse of Jotham ben Jerubbaal.

 2. And he judged Israel twenty-three years, and he died and was buried at Shamir.